What Is The Factor Of 90

 Tip 1: Use Factor Trees

 A factor tree is a visual tool that helps break down a number into its prime factors.
-Start by writing the number at the top and then branch out, dividing it into two factors.
-Continue dividing each factor until you are left with only prime numbers.
+That's why start by writing the number at the top and then branch out, dividing it into two factors.
+Practically speaking, continue dividing each factor until you are left with only prime numbers.
 This method is particularly useful for visualizing the prime factorization of a number like 90.

 1. Start with 90.